 I know for a fact, as every licensee completes their real estate course, they know “dual agency” is bad.
 An agent no-no. A, most definitely see your Broker kind of thing.
 But yet, when an agent actually comes across it in the field, all is lost.
 More often than not, these agents immediately think they are getting paid on both sides of the equation.
 And, why not?

 Dual agency is NOT a bad situation.
 It simply needs to be managed.
 Do it right, and the agent comes off like a hero.
 Do it wrong, and they end up looking like a “con” man.
 There are very sound reasons why Brokers and franchisors are down on dual agency.
-Agents need to know these reasons so they can turn it around and make it a positive for themselves.
+Agents need to know these reason so they can turn it around and make it a positive for themselves.

-First off, everyone needs to acknowledge the real estate industry is a petri dish for financial scammers and criminals.
+First off, everyone needs to acknowledge the Real estate industry is a petri dish for financial scammers and criminals.
 It takes virtually nothing to get a license which allows, the less than honest, to operate within a largely unregulated industry.
 Ninety nine point something percent, of the agent community is legal and aboveboard.
 But, it’s the point something percent of that community that keeps Brokers up at night.
 The concept of one agent representing both sides of a negotiation is sketchy at best.
 In the wrong hands, dual agency is nothing but a huge legal liability for the Broker.

 Instead of facing the issue of dual agency, it was easier for brokerages to simply ban it.
 Not allow it.
 Not even talk about it.
 Besides old school brokerages never wanted to promote a solution that required fewer agents.
 But, that was then.
 Today, we face dual agency all the time.